 Published by Palgrave Macmillan in their Shakespeare Studies series.
 Available from the publisher here.
-Only in hardback, at this time.
+Available in hardback, softcover and e-book versions.

 “Whenever Shakespeare wrote a ‘shrew’ into one of his plays he created a character who challenged ideas about acceptable behaviour for a woman.
 This is as true today as when the plays were first performed.
 A shrew is a woman who refuses to be quiet when she is told to be, who says things that people do not want to hear.
 She is constructed to alleviate male anxieties through ridicule, but like so many objects of comedy or derision, she is full of power because of her very ability to generate these anxieties.
 ‘Shrew’ is supposed to be an insult, but has often been used to describe women enacting behaviour that can be brave, clever, noble or just.
 This book marries an examination of Shakespeare’s shrews in his plays with their history in recent performance, to investigate our own attitudes to hearing women with defiant voices.”